- HPV is spread through direct skin to skin contact.

 Who can be infected with HPV?

-At least 1 in every 2 sexually active young women has had a genital HPV infection.
+According to the CDC, over 79 million Americans are currently infected with HPV..
 Any sexually active person—no matter what color, race, gender, or sexual orientation—can get HPV.
-HPV is mainly spread by sexual contact.
-Very rarely, a mother who is infected with the HPV virus can infect her newborn baby during the delivery.
+HPV is mainly spread by having sexual contact with someone who in infected.
+A mother who is infected with the HPV virus can infect her newborn baby during the delivery.